meisme-dev/linux/README.md

 Warning: I am not responsible for any of the content on these websites.

-### These reasons are why I personally prefer GNU/Linux to other operating system!
+### These reasons are why I personally prefer GNU/Linux to other operating systems!
 Thank you for reading, and I hope you learned something new!

 Legal disclaimer: